 To contact the County Clerk for paperwork that is in the court file, click here.

-Washington State General Rule 31.1 governs public acces to Judicial Administrative Records.
+Washington State General Rule 31.1 governs public access to Judicial Administrative Records.
 It is similar to the Public Records Act, but the Public Records Act does not apply to Superior Court.

 Please review our policy about Judicial Administrative Record requests and use the Thurston County Superior Court Request for Judicial Administrative Records Form.